TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 ## Dynamic content limitations

 There are currently a small number of limitations of this approach that you should be aware of.

-### Positioning new elements before existing ones rather than after

-If you want to add something new before siblings rather than at the end, this is not yet handled.

-For example, if you wanted to add a new list entry at the start of the list, you would need to `remove` then `add` the whole list.

 ### Updates and sub-components